franciscoJpereira/gorag/README.md

 ## TO-DOs

-- :x:  Possibility to run the system as either an API or TUI application based on config parameters.
+- :heavy_check_mark:  Possibility to run the system as either an API or TUI application based on config parameters.

 - :x: Knowledge base support for the TUI application